ctlllll/GPA-Checker-for-PKUer/README.md

 # GPA-Checker-for-PKUer
-Check your grade automatically and send e-mail when new grade comes
+Check your grade automatically and send e-mail when new grade comes.